EmilioGarzia/EasyTube/README.md

 To install EasyTube you must download only the installer named `EasyTube - Setup.exe` and execute it on your Windows System.

-ℹ: The executable file of EasyTube was generetad with `pyinstaller` ⚠: You can download the Installer directly from the Release section of this repositories.
+ℹ: The executable file of EasyTube was generetad with `pyinstaller`

+⚠: You can download the Installer directly from the Release section of this repositories

 ## Used technologies